Cyber security. A term that excites and terrifies in equal measure. Here we take a look at what is meant by cybersecurity and how it affects us all.

 Installing firewalls andmight seem obvious, but a report from tech giant Microsoft found 24% of the world’s PCs in were not protected.
 It’s also a good idea to ensure that your operating system is updating itself with the latest patches automatically.

-At work, staff should only haveto the systems that they need to do the job.
-For example, not all staff will need to have administrative to a website.
+At work, staff should only have access to the systems that they need to do the job.
+For example, not all staff will need to have administrativeto a website.

-General Data Protection Regulation (GDPR).
-If the information is stolen that can be used to identify an individual, you would be liable for that breach.any is something that has come up in the
+Encrypting any General Data Protection Regulation (GDPR).
+If the information is stolen that can be used to identify an individual, you would be liable for that breach.is something that has come up in the

 The importance of training staff in cyber security